darnado/caledros-basic-blocks/README.txt

 = 2.0.0 =
 This update disables 5 blocks and 1 variation block for the Gutenberg editor in pages and posts.

+= 2.0.1 =
+This update fixes a bug in the Linkedin icon of the Social Icon block.

 == Installation ==